Phantom of the Paradise: Musical numbers

+Although the soundtrack album only charted for one week in March 1975, Joel Whitburn's "Top Pop Albums 1955-2016" indicates that it is a platinum album (over one million sold).

 Charts

 Production

+The root for making the film was a recollection that De Palma had hearing a Beatles song in an elevator played as "muzak" to go along with experiences trying to pitch material to indifferent executives and an idea from his friends (Mark Stone and John Weiser) about a "Phantom of the Fillmore".
+The script was written in tandem with Sisters (1972), although that film was done first because of its perceived commercial viability.
+Difficulty came with trying to get financing before real estate developer named Gustave Berne provided a majority of the funding; during the trips around studios trying to get funding, De Palma was introduced to Paul Williams, who had a handful of small roles on film but was mostly known for songwriting.
+While De Palma felt Williams was suited to play the character of Winslow, Williams felt he wasn't scary enough for the role and suggested playing Swan (once named Spectre in the script as a play on the famed producer Phil Spector) instead.

 The record press in which William Finley's character was disfigured was a real injection-molding press at Pressman Toys.
 He was worried about whether the machine would be safe, and the crew assured that it was.
 The press was fitted with foam pads (which resemble the casting molds in the press), and there were chocks put in the center to stop it from closing completely.
 Unfortunately, the machine was powerful enough to crush the chocks and it gradually kept closing.
 Finley was pulled out in time to avoid injury.

 The electronic room in which Winslow composes his cantata, and where Swan restores his voice, is in fact the real-life recording studio The Record Plant.
-The walls covered with knobs are in reality an oversize custom-built electronic synthesizer dubbed TONTO, which still exists to this day.
+The walls covered with knobs are in reality an oversize custom-built electronic synthesizer dubbed TONTO.

 The City Center concert hall in New York City provided the exterior for The Paradise; interior concert scenes were filmed at the Majestic Theater in Dallas, Texas.
-The extras in the audience had responded to an open cattle call for locals interested in being in the film.
+The extras in the audience had responded to an open call for locals interested in being in the film.

-Sissy Spacek was the film's set dresser, assisting her then-boyfriend-now-husband Jack Fisk, the film's production designer.
+Sissy Spacek was the film's set dresser, assisting Jack Fisk, the film's production designer, whom she later married.
 She later starred in De Palma's Carrie in 1976.

-A novelization of the film was written by Bjarne Rostaing.
-Apparently based on an early draft of the screenplay, the novel excludes the supernatural angle of the film.

 The film was financed independently.
-Producer Pressman then screened the movie to studios and sold it to the highest bidder, 20th Century Fox, for $2 million plus a percentage.
+Producer Pressman then screened the movie to studios and sold it to 20th Century Fox for $2 million plus a percentage.

 As originally filmed, the name of Swan's media conglomerate "Swan Song Enterprises" had to be deleted from the film prior to release due to the existence of Led Zeppelin's label Swan Song Records.
 Although most references were removed, "Swan Song" remains visible in several scenes.